XDGFX/rotaprint/README.md

 Once the startup sequence is complete, upon reconnection to the web-interface, you should receive a success notification as shown below:

 ![manual/Image%207.png](manual/Image%207.png)

-Toast notification showing the printer has successfully connected
+<br>*Toast notification showing the printer has successfully connected*

 Spend time working through each setting, understanding what it means, and setting an accurate value.
 You can always change these at a later stage.